 The All-Parliamentary Parliamentary Group on Primodos (APPG) raises awareness of hormone pregnancy tests (HPTs) and the plight of families who have been affected.

 The APPG has played a vital role in the success of the Association for Children Damaged by Hormone Pregnancy Tests (ACDHPT) to date, including obtaining backbench business debates, urgent questions and discussions in the Main Chamber at Westminster.
-Members’ efforts were pivotal towards two Government inquiries into the safety of HPTs, including the Independent Medicines and Medical Devices Safety review.
+Membersโ efforts were pivotal towards two Government inquiries into the safety of HPTs, including the Independent Medicines and Medical Devices Safety review.

 This page lists the members of the APPG (alphabetically by surname) as well as registered contact information.
+Itโs correct as of 13 May 2025.

-Don’t see your MP listed?
+Donโt see your MP listed?
 With your permission, ACDHPT chairwoman Marie Lyon will contact your MP to encourage him or her to become a member.
 Contact Marie.

 APPG chair and registered contact